hirosystems/docs/docs/get-started/running-api-node.md

 title: Running a Stacks API node
 ---

 This procedure demonstrates how to run a local API node using Docker images.
-There are several components that must be configured and run in a specific order for the local API node to work.
+Several components must be configured and run in a specific order for the local API node to work.

-For this procedure, the order in which the services are brought up is very important.
-In order to start the API node successfully, you need to bring up the services in the following order:
+The order in which the services are brought up is very important for this procedure.
+To start the API node successfully, you need to bring up the services in the following order:

 1. `postgres`